 If you are using a laptop, press down the power button for a minute or more, and your laptop will shut down.
 Once it shuts down, hit the power button again, and it will reboot the system.
 If you are on a desktop, then hit the restart button to restart your PC.

 2] Disconnect USB devices

-In case the above method did not work for you, you should try disconnecting all the USB devices connected to your PC.
-You should remove all the USB devices that include a USB keyboard, mouse, external hard drives, flash drives, or anything.
+If the above method does not work for you, you should try disconnecting all the USB devices connected to your PC.
+You should remove all USB devices, including a USB keyboard, mouse, external hard drives, flash drives, or anything.

 After that, force-restart your computer and turn it on again.
 If the white screen is gone, connect the USB devices one by one and check which one is causing the issue.

 3] Restart your PC into Safe mode